Jaycee Abrams

 • Improved sleep

-• Early signs of core strength and self-bracing
+• Core strength and self-bracing

 • More vocalizations — a critical step toward communication